flovo89/embDB/README.md

 - bytes vector

 ## Timestamps
-Each entry in the database has its timestamp which has millisecond resulution and is packet in an signed long
+Each entry in the database has its timestamp which has millisecond resolution since epoch and is packet in an signed long

+## Limitations
+The entire database is stored using a protobuf serialization.
+When the embDB service is running, the entire database is kept in RAM.
+When the service is stopped, the latest version from RAM is serialized and stored to the persistent location.
+Therefore a proper stop of the service is necessary.
+Proper in this case means by SIGTERM or SIGINT.

 # Interface

 ## Access
 The database can be accessed by multible clients over a Unix-Domain-Socket or a TCP-Socket.
-More infos are given in the help of the embDB service when calling
+More infos how to set the path or port are given in the help of the embDB service when calling
 ```BASH
 root@machine embdb -h
 embdb: